okiess/dbag/README.md

 # dbag

-Client library to fetch and manage data bags from a server.
+Client library to fetch and manage data bags from a server with client side encryption.
 Databags can be used for settings, app configurations and arbitrary json data.

 ## Installation